-Dozens Killed, More Than 100 Wounded In Taliban Car Bombing In Kabul
+95 Killed, More Than 150 Wounded In Taliban Car Bombing In Kabul

-A suicide car bombing in Afghanistan Saturday killed dozens and wounded more than 100 people near a police checkpoint in the country's capital of Kabul.
+A suicide car bombing in Afghanistan Saturday killed 95 and wounded more than 150 people near a police checkpoint in the country's capital of Kabul, according to the Afghan Public Health Ministry.

 The Taliban claimed responsibility for the attack, which comes a week after a Taliban-claimed attack on a luxury hotel in Kabul that left at least 22 people dead.